phroun/appstyle/README.md

   * [focusNext](docs/events/focusNext.md) - fired when focus is supposed to go to the next interactive widget in squence
   * [focusPrior](docs/events/focusPrior.md) - fired when focus is supposed to go to the prior interactive widget in sequence
   * [focusLast](docs/events/focusLast.md) - fired when focus is supposed to go to the last interactive widget in sequence

-#### Keyboard Events
-  * [keyDown](docs/events/keyDown.md) - fired when a keyboard key is pressed down
-  * [keyUp](docs/events/keyUp.md) - fired when a keyboard key is released
-  * [keyPress](docs/events/keyPress.md) - fired when a keyboard key is pressed and released, or when the key auto-repeats due to being held down continuously